pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 Functions that do not require specific arguments by nature of how they fill the tensor can be invoked with just a size.
-For example, the following line creates a vector with 5 components, initially all set to 1:
+For example, the following line creates a vector with five components, initially all set to 1:

 .. code-block:: cpp